wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 # Protocol Operation

-In order to set up an ingestion session, the WHIP client will generate an SDP offer according to the JSEP rules and perform an HTTP POST request as per {{!RFC9110}} Section 9.3.3 to the configured WHIP endpoint URL.
+In order to set up an ingestion session, the WHIP client will generate an SDP offer according to the JSEP rules and perform an HTTP POST request as per {{Section 9.3.3 of !RFC9110}} to the configured WHIP endpoint URL.

 The HTTP POST request MUST have a content type of "application/sdp" and contain the SDP offer as the body.
 The WHIP endpoint will generate an SDP answer and return a "201 Created" response with a content type of "application/sdp", the SDP answer as the body, and a Location header field pointing to the newly created WHIP session.